Equational Axioms for Expected Value Operators: Event spaces and probability functions

 \subsection{Soundness and completeness of axioms for probability functions}

-The reader is assumed to be familiar with the concept of a PF, say $\pf$ with name $P$, on an event space $\events$, where $\pf$ is supposed to comply with the informal Kolmogorov axioms of probability theory.
-In the light of assuming the presence of reals, sets, and measures on sets as given, the Kolmogorov axioms are more easily understood as providing a mathematical definition, that is a set of requirements, governing which functions are considered PFs than as constituting a formal system of axioms.\footnote{ In~\cite{ShaferV2006} an extensive survey is provided of the history leading up to Kolmogorov's choice of axioms, and to his claim that these axioms are what probability is about.
-In fact Table~\ref{PF} does not take the 6th axiom into account which asserts that if $(e_i)_{i \in \nats}$ is an infinite descending chain of events such that only $\bot$ is below each element of the chain, then $\lim_{i \to \infty}P(e_i) = 0$.
-A closer resemblance with Kolmogorov's original axioms is found if equation~\ref{eq:24} is omitted and equation~\ref{eq:26} is replaced by the conditional equation $e \wedge f = \bot \to P(e \vee f) = P(e) + P(v)$.
-These modifications produce a logically equivalent axiom system.
-The equations of Table~\ref{PF} are preferred because of the equational form.}
+The reader is assumed to be familiar with the concept of a probability function, say $\pf$ with name $P$, on an event space $\events$, where $\pf$ is supposed to comply with the informal Kolmogorov axioms of probability theory.\footnote{ I use $\events$ for a specific Boolean algebra/event space in order to indicate that it is a parameter on which other parameters such as $\pf$ depend.
+A difference between $P$ and $\pf$ is made because for one name $P$ different interpretations are considered.
+Assimilation of $P$ and $\pf$, like with the constant $0$ and the real number $0$ is only adequate, in some context, if, relative to the context at hand, commitment to the use of a single probability function has been made.} Being based on the availability of real numbers, sets, and measures on sets, the Kolmogorov axioms are more easily understood as providing a mathematical definition, that is a set of requirements, governing which functions are considered probability functions than as constituting a formal system of axioms.
+The axiom system $\BA+\Md+\DO+\Sign+\ABS+\PFBC_{\!P} + \PFA_P$ may be considered a formalisation of the Kolmogorov axioms for probability functions.

-Just as in the cases of number theory or set theory a seemingly unambiguous mathematical idea may give rise to a plurality of formalisations.
-The axiom system BA+Md+Sign+PF$_P$ serves as a formalisation of the Kolmogorov's axioms for probability functions.
-Different formalisations of the Kolmogorov are specified in Section~\ref{MDC} where a family of $n$-dimensional formalisations, for $n \in \nats$, of PFs is displayed each of which formally captures the same ideas on probability though in a somewhat different manner.